Debt Management Plans & Your Credit: What You Need to Know

 One of the most frequent questions we receive from people interested in a Debt Management Plan is how the plan will impact their credit.
-Even though they may already be behind on payments, incurring late fees, and receiving collection calls, they do not want to do any more damage to their credit and credit score.
+Even though they may already be behind on payments, incur late fees, and receive collection calls, they do not want to do any more damage to their credit and credit score.
 While there is no magic wand for improving your financial situation or credit score, there are many things you can do to make improvements.
 A debt management plan is one good option.

-While on the debt management plan, creditors may note on your credit report that you are on a plan or in, “credit counseling.”
-According to Liz Weston of MSN Money, “Being reported as late or delinquent can certainly hurt your credit scores, but a simple notation about credit counseling probably won't.”
-In addition, Craig Watts, a spokesman for FICO (credit score) creator Fair Isaac, said, “The credit-score formula used by most lenders, known as FICO, now ignores any reference to credit counseling that may be in your file.”
+While on the debt management plan (DMP), creditors may note on your credit report that you are on a plan or in, “credit counseling.”
+Being reported as late or delinquent can certainly hurt your credit scores, but a notation about credit counseling will not.
+In addition, Craig Watts, a spokesman for FICO (credit score) creator said, “The credit-score formula used by most lenders, known as FICO, now ignores any reference to credit counseling that may be in your file.”
 However, Bev O’Shea from NerdWallet.com notes, “Your credit score might initially drop, as accounts are closed and you have less available credit.”

 Enrolling in a debt management plan affects your relationship with creditors in many ways as well.
-There are many potential benefits offered by creditors to those persons who enroll on a debt management plan.
+There are many potential benefits offered by creditors to those persons who enroll in a debt management plan.
 They may include:

 One of the best benefits of a debt management plan is that you may be able to repay debts at an accelerated rate, usually in five years or less.
 The rate of repayment depends on benefits, such as lower interest rates, that may be extended by each individual creditor.
 A faster repayment is possible with lowered interest rates because more money goes towards the principal (the balance owed without fees or interest charges) of the debt each month.
 Also, by maintaining the same monthly payment amount, once the first creditor is paid off, that payment is distributed among the remaining creditors which increases the payment to them and, in turn, makes pay-off faster.

 There are many factors to consider when thinking about using a debt management plan – your credit score is just one.
 Contact one of our certified credit counselors to learn more about the debt management plan and your other debt repayment options.
-You can contact us now by using the number on the top of your screen or clicking on the Get Started Now button.